Roman Empire (TV series)

 Roman Empire is a television docudrama based on historical events of the Roman Empire.
 The show is in the anthology format with each season presenting an independent story.
 Season 1, "Reign of Blood", is a six-part story about Emperor Commodus.
 Jeremiah Murphy and Peter Sherman collaborated on writing the first season, with Richard Lopez directing.
 It premiered on Netflix on November 11, 2016.
-Season 2, "Master of Rome", is a five-part story about the rise of Dictator Julius Caesar and the fall of the Roman Republic.
-Season 2 premiered on July 27, 2018.
-Season 3 "The Mad Emperor" premiered on Netflix on April 5, 2019, and is a four-part story about Emperor Caligula.
+Season 2, "Master of Rome", premiered on July 27, 2018; it is a five-part story about the rise of Dictator Julius Caesar and the fall of the Roman Republic.
+Season 3, "The Mad Emperor", premiered on Netflix on April 5, 2019, and is a four-part story about Emperor Caligula.

-The series was produced by Netflix as a "Netflix Original" series, though it frequently reuses footage from other programs, including Ancient Rome: The Rise and Fall of an Empire (2006).
+The series was produced by Netflix as a Netflix original series, though it frequently reuses footage from other programs, including Ancient Rome: The Rise and Fall of an Empire (2006).